 ON THE BALL: Of the 20 players teeing up a Titleist golf ball at the Tournament of Champions, 11 are relying upon a new Pro V1 or Pro V1x prototype golf ball.
-New Pro V1 prototype golf ball players include 2012 Rookie of the Year John Huh and Ryan Moore.
+New Pro V1 prototype golf ball players include 2012 Rookie of the Year John Huh.
 New Pro V1x prototype golf ball players include: Ben Curtis, Rickie Fowler, J.J.
 Henry, Zach Johnson, Marc Leishman, Webb Simpson, Scott Stallings, Bubba Watson and Mark Wilson.

 OTHER NOTABLES: Simpson’s fellow Titleist Brand Ambassador Zach Johnson visited the state-of-the art Titleist Performance Institute in Oceanside, Calif. the week after Thanksgiving to work on his new equipment.
 The result: he left with a new Titleist 913D2 driver with 9.5 degrees of loft which he put into play this week.
 Johnson was also fit for a new 913F.d Low Spin (15.0º) fairway metal and the new Pro V1x prototype golf ball that he is putting to the test under difficult conditions on Maui.

 Marc Leishman, who qualified for the Hyundai Tournament of Champions after winning the Travelers Championship, has a new Titleist 712U prototype utility iron in the bag.
 The club, which he put in play for the first time at the Australian Masters in December, is being used in place of his 2-iron.